luislorenzom/lubel/README.md

 Lubel is multi-type file handler to obtain Apache Lucene Documents from different source files, trying to abstract the developer from the task of documents parsing.

 ## How to use it?
-First of all you need to include lubel on your project.
-After that, you just need to instance the FileIndexer class in your code, in this way:
+First of all you need to include lubel in your project.
+After that, you just need to instance the FileIndexer class in your code in this way:

 ```java
 // All your previous code...